lokalise/node-core/docs/object-utils.md

 `export function deepClone<T extends object | undefined | null>(object: T): T`

 Return a deep clone copy of an object.
 Please Note: This uses structuredClone, which has the limitations of these restricted Types: functions, Error objects, WeakMap, WeakSet, DOM nodes, and certain other browser-specific objects like Window.

+`export function transformToKebabCase<Output, Input>(object: Input | Input[]): TransformToKebabCaseReturnType<Input, Output> | TransformToKebabCaseReturnType<Input, Output>[]`

+Transform an input object with camelCase or snake_case members into an object with the corresponding kebab-case members.
+This transformation is done recursively, covering nested objects and arrays as well.